Diversity, Equity, Inclusion and Belonging

 The University of Illinois Chicago College of Dentistry creates a society of learners, where graduates are prepared to join a learned and a scholarly society of oral health professionals.
 Our humanistic environment pedagogy inculcates respect, tolerance, understanding, and concern for others and is fostered by mentoring, advising and small group interaction.
 Our dental school environment is characterized by respectful professional relationships between and among faculty and students, establishing a context for the development of interpersonal skills necessary for learning, for patient care, and for making meaningful contributions to the profession and society.

-Please visit our Intranet to Access Humanistic Learning Environment
+Humanistic Learning Environment

 The College’s Diversity Advisory Committee plays a pivotal role in fostering inclusively and multicultural awareness at the college.
 The committee oversees the college’s diversity strategic plan, goals and programs.
 The Diversity Advisory Committee activities include sponsoring Diversity Day and diversity lunch and learns that showcase the diversity present in our students, faculty and staff with an emphasis on diversity in healthcare.